IBM/deploy-ibm-cloud-private/README.md

 ```

 From here you should be able to interact with ICP via either the Web UI or the `kubectl` command.

-## deploy-using-openstack-and-terraform

-Please refer to the embedded README document in *terraform/openstack*
-for detailed deployment steps.